mhagiwara/camxes.js/README.md

 * [FIXED 5/4/2013] [TO DO] remove dangling nodes (e.g., tail_terms)
 * 5/6/2013 : Fixed some bugs related to SI, removed empty nodes (intro_null, text_part_2, etc.)

+camxes.js can be used, modified, and re-distributed under MIT license.